zhengjia/sinatra-explained/app/tutorial_1/tutorial_1.md

   end
 ```

-@handlers is an hash contains all the server handlers defined by rack.
+@handlers is a hash contains all the server handlers defined by rack.
 Handlers are added to @handlers by the register method.

 ```ruby
   def self.get(server)
     return unless server
     server = server.to_s

     if klass = @handlers[server]
       obj = Object
       klass.split("::").each { |x| obj = obj.const_get(x) }